Operation Schwarz: Phase III: Arrival of British mission (27 May – 3 June)

-Informed on May 20, 1943 of the arrival of the British military mission, the Supreme Headquarters left Đurđevića Tara and settled in the forest near Black Lake, at the foot of Durmitor.
+Informed on 20 May 1943 of the arrival of the British military mission, the Supreme Headquarters left Đurđevića Tara and settled in the forest near Black Lake, at the foot of Durmitor.

 On the night of 27/28 May, the British Liaison Department arrived.
 At the head of this mission were Captain William F. Stewart, who worked at the British Consulate in Zagreb before the war spoke Serbo-Croatian, and William Deakin, a history professor at Oxford.
 In addition to the two of them, the mission had 4 more members.

 The very next day, Tito received the British.
-He demanded military assistance and that the British Air Force bomb German concentration centers.
+He demanded military assistance and that the British Air Force bomb German concentration centres.

-From May 31 until June 5, the 4th Montenegrin, 7th Krajina and 10th Herzegovinian brigades fought fierce and exhausting battles with the Germans on the rugged sides of the mountain Bioč and in the upper course of the Piva.
+From 31 May until 5 June, the 4th Montenegrin, 7th Krajina and 10th Herzegovinian brigades fought fierce and exhausting battles with the Germans on the rugged sides of the mountain Bioč and in the upper course of the Piva.
 The successes achieved were insufficient, given the reserves available to the Germans.